fpagliughi/yusb/README.md

 Pronounced _yoo-ess-bee_.

-This is a fork of Ilya Averyanov's [rusb](https://crates.io/crates/rusb) crate, which itself is a fork of David Cuddeback's [libusb](https://crates.io/crates/libusb) crate.
+This is an update to Ilya Averyanov's [rusb](https://crates.io/crates/rusb) crate, which itself is a fork of David Cuddeback's [libusb](https://crates.io/crates/libusb) crate.

-The initial version of this crate differs from `rusb` in a number of ways:
+The initial versions of this crate differ from `rusb` in a number of ways:

 - Removes the `UsbContext` trait
     - Consolidates `Context` and `GenericContext` types into a single, concrete `Context` type.